moazDev1/web_scraping/README.md

 # web_scraping

-### Scraping data from a website and returning it as a JSON or CSV using Puppeteer
+### Extracting data of players from a [webside](https://www.sportstats.ca/display-results.xhtml?raceid=114430/) and returning it as a JSON or CSV using Puppeteer